microbiome/OMA/11_taxonomic_information.md

 ### Generate a taxonomic tree on the fly

-To create a taxonomic tree `taxonomyTree` used the information and returns a `phylo` object.
-Duplicate information from the `rowData` are removed.
+To create a taxonomic tree, `taxonomyTree` used the information and returns a `phylo` object.
+Duplicate information from the `rowData` is removed.

 ```r